 What Is Community Solar?

-The essence of community solar is community.
-It is designed to expand the opportunity for everyone to support the renewable energy movement and benefit financially from the expansion of solar.
+The essence of community solar is the people it supports.
+With community solar farms, everyone can support the renewable energy movement and benefit financially from the expansion of solar power.

 Qualifying for Community Solar